 Tarsal Tunnel occurs on the inside of the ankle just behind the bone.
 The Posterior Tibial Nerve runs behind the ankle bone, through the Tarsal Tunnel and dives into the arch.
 It is similar to Carpel Tunnel Syndrome in the wrist and arises from compression of the nerve.

 Some of the symptoms associated with Tarsal Tunnel Syndrome are burning and tingling sensations in the heel, ankle, arch, toes and even up into the calf.
 The pain is not usually relieved with rest and may be painful at night.
 It is occasionally misdiagnosed as Plantar Fasciitis.
+Read more about it in the Peripheral Neuropathy section above.

 There are many possible causes of the nerve impingement, such as: ganglions, fat, varicose veins, trauma, bone spurs, muscle impingement, or foot deformities.